rafigk2v9c/APKdevastate/README.md

 > ⚠️ **Disclaimer**: APKdevastate does not guarantee 100% accuracy in all detections or results.
 Use at your own discretion.

-> ⚠️ **Disclaimer**: APKdevastate has difficulty detecting malicious or non-malicious APK files that have been packed and obfuscated.
 ## 🌟 Support the Project

 **Love APKdevastate?** Give us a ⭐ on GitHub!